hamlet-io/docs/docs/in-depth/contribute/structure/engine/logging.md

 ## Debugging

-* Debug macros are placed throughout Hamlet freemarker files to aide in troubleshooting
+* Debug macros are placed throughout hamlet freemarker files to aide in troubleshooting
 * Additionally, component setup files contain existing debug statements for simple troubleshooting of an occurrence
   * due to the size of each occurrence, these are disabled by default and can be enabled inline: